nadiramei/mb1313600022/1313617026/README.md

 This app features:

 * A start screen that will to redirect the user either to the login page or the registration page.
-The user can log in with their email.
+The user can then log in or sign up their email.

 <p align="center">
 <img src="./start screen.png" alt="demo of the login function" width="750" height="500">